learn-co-curriculum/dsc-lineq-numpy-codealong/README.md

 This looks more like the identity matrix that we saw earlier.
 The negative signs remain after rounding off as the original small values were negative.
 This, however, won't affect computation in any way.

-## Why Do We Need an Inverse?
+## Why do we need an inverse?

-You need an inverse because with matrices you can't divide! **There is no concept of dividing by a matrix**.
+You need an inverse because you can't perform division operations with matrices! **There is no concept of dividing by a matrix**.
 However, you can multiply by an inverse, which achieves the same thing.

 Imagine you want to share 10 apples with 2 people.

 You can divide 10 by 2, or you can take the reciprocal of 2 (which is 0.5), so the answer is:

-$10 \times 0.5 = 5$ means They get 5 apples each.
+$10 \times 0.5 = 5$ - which means they get 5 apples each.

 We use the very same idea here and this can be used to solve a system of linear equation in the problems we saw earlier in the section where:

 > $A \cdot X = B$ (remember $A$ is the matrix of coefficients, $X$ is the unknown variable and $B$ is the output)

-Say you want to find matrix $X$, when you already know matrix $A$ and $B$:
+Say you want to find matrix $X$, when you already know matrices $A$ and $B$:

 It would've been great if you could divide both sides by $A$ to get $X = B / A$, but remember that you can't divide.
 You can obtain this if you multiply both sides by $A^{-1}$, as shown below: